If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be crazy rich.

 10. Find a plant-based powder protein you love.

 I use and recommend Vivo Life protein, but it's not cheap.
 There are tons of affordable plant-based protein powders on Amazon, Walmart, and supplement stores.
 I recommend Garden of Life if you're trying to save money and want a high-quality protein.
+I also recently tried TB12 (Vanilla) and my boyfriend, and I are obsessed.
+There are plenty of plant-based proteins to try out, so find one you love.

 Favorite Budget-friendly Recipes